 No curriculum eliminates the opportunity to study abroad, but a few curriculum options certainly give an added advantage.

 Students from IB and Cambridge are more likely to study abroad because their boards provide an international method of learning and are more recognised globally, compared to CBSE and ICSE.
-The international boards offer exposure with research projects, community service, and internships.
+The international boards offer exposure to research projects, community service, and internships.

-Apart from just deciding to study abroad, the country your child is interested to move to, also plays a big role.
+Apart from just deciding to study abroad, the country your child is interested to move to also plays a big role.
 Your child’s readiness and ability to score well in the entrance and assessment tests for that particular country is another important factor.

-Does your child want to study undergraduate abroad or masters?
+Does your child want to study undergraduate abroad or master’s?
 Finding an answer to this question can help you get closer to deciding the curriculum change.

 Also Read: Expert Guide to International Baccalaureate (IB) Curriculum [Everything You Need To Know]